stoplightio/spectral/docs/guides/4-custom-rulesets.md

 Rules are at the core of how rulesets work, so let's look at how to create a rule and its properties.

-## Add Rules
+## Rules

-Add your own rules under the `rules` property in your ruleset file.
+Rules can be added under the `rules` property in your ruleset file.

 ```yaml
 rules: